 When it’s time for your appointment, an associate will help you decide on a hearing aid that will best meet your needs and will order it from the manufacturer.
 Because Costco has to order the equipment at the time of purchase, you will have to pay for your hearing aid in full upfront.
 While you may be eligible for reimbursement from your insurance provider, Costco doesn’t process insurance claims in-store nor does it offer payment plans on hearing aids.

-Also keep in mind that you have to be a Costco member in order to make appointments, to get your hearing tested or to buy devices.
+Also keep in mind that you have to be a Costco member in order to make an appointment, get your hearing tested or buy devices.